This course may be taken prior to or during the same term.

 - Submission of two academic/professional letters of recommendation

-- Applicants who have passed all four parts of the CPA examination as documented by the National Association of State Boards of Accountancy (NASBA).
+- Passed all 4 parts of the CPA examination as documented by the National Association of State Board of Accountancy (NASBA)

 Application and Counseling